• Skip to primary navigation

 Popped Amaranth Dark Chocolate Bark

-Are you looking for the perfect healthy treat?
+Are you looking for the perfect chocolate treat?
 This Popped Amaranth Dark Chocolate Bark is it.
 This bark is loaded with whole grains, nuts, and dried fruits.
 Plus, it is simple to make and gluten-free as well.

 5 from 1 vote